zhe-coursera/lti_dummy/README.md

 **Do not use this in any production as is.
-The default parameter will log secret key by default**
+This will log secret key by default.**

 *modified from https://github.com/mitodl/mit_lti_flask_sample*